martastella/handwriting-recognition/README.md

     - Conditional Generation: Generates handwriting for a given text.

 - Handwriting Recognition:
-    - Converts sequences of pen strokes into text using an enhanced recognition model with residual LSTMs and attention mechanisms.
+    - Converts images of handwritten text into digital text using a Convolutional Neural Network (CNN) combined with a Bidirectional Long Short-Term Memory (BiLSTM) network and Connectionist Temporal Classification (CTC) loss.

 ## Project Features :dart:
 1. Synthesis
     - Generates realistic handwriting with temporal stroke sequences.
     - Supports both unconditional and conditional text-based handwriting synthesis.
 2. Recognition (STILL IN PROGRESS)
-    - Recognizes handwritten strokes and converts them to text.
+    - Recognizes handwritten text from images and converts them to digital text.
     - Enhanced features:
-        - Residual connections in LSTM layers for gradient efficiency.
+        - CNN for feature extraction from input images.
-        - Attention mechanism for focused sequence decoding.
+        - BiLSTM layers to capture contextual information in both forward and backward directions.
-        - Support for Focal CTC Loss for imbalanced sequence training.
+        - CTC loss function to handle unsegmented data and align predicted sequences with input data.

 ## Project Structure :card_index_dividers: